 - Overhead light bulbs for your everyday cooking needs.
 An overhead light will disperse the light evenly so you can get the best look at your food.

 - Globe lights for aesthetics.
 Globe lights come in all kinds of sizes and colors.
-They can provide just the right amount of ambience for a nighttime dinner party or an outdoor movie night.
+They can provide just the right amount of ambiance for a nighttime dinner party or an outdoor movie night.

 - LED strip lights for color.
 People use these a lot on the backs of their appliances to make it look like they’re glowing from behind.
 You can change the colors on them, making them perfect for setting any kind of mood.